bltavares/actions/cljfmt/README.md

 Given that this plugin uses `lein cljfmt`, it might need extra environment variable and secrets, such as `AWS_ACCESS_KEY_ID` and `AWS_ACCESS_KEY_KEY`.

+If you'd rather not install the dependencies, and prefer to use an external tool instead of a plugin, check [zprint](../zprint).

 ## Fixes on Pull Request review

 This action provides automated fixes using Pull Request review comments.